If you have never talked with a mental health professional, you may have some questions about the process.

 The CAPS counseling staff is available to help students gain perspective on any personal problems.
 It can be helpful to talk with skilled therapists about concerns with relationships, stress, anxiety, or depression.
 Services include, but are not limited to, crisis intervention, short-term individual counseling, stress management, group therapy and workshops, referrals and medication.
 Couples counseling is available for students when both partners are enrolled students.

-You can visit our service on the third floor of the Campus Health Services Building for an initial assessment.
-No appointment needed..
-When you arrive, ask to speak to mental health professional.
-New and first time visits are no longer scheduled appointments, although follow up appointments, as needed, will continue to be scheduled at specific times.
-Students who are returning after not having an appointment for several months will most likely need to present for an initial assessment as indicated above.
+You can access our service by calling 919-966-3658 and requesting an initial assessment.
+Initial assessments are no longer scheduled appointments, although follow up services, as needed, will continue to be scheduled at specific times by HIPPA-compliant Zoom.
+Students who would like to use CAPS after not having an appointment for several months will most likely need to present for an initial assessment as indicated above.
 Our initial assessment system will respond to crisis oriented situations as well as more routine concerns.

 Any problem that is causing you concern is appropriate.
 While you may think it is not serious enough to seek help, the determining factor can be the extent to which it seems to interfere with your activities, thoughts or feelings.